revathisathish98-wq/Global-Freelancing-Data/README.md

 **Objective Dataset Description**

 The main goal of the project is to understand performance ratings with skill trends in freelance platforms by analyzing factors such as:
-Freelancer ID, Name, Country, Skills, No.of projects, Duation etc.,
+Freelancer ID, Name, Country, Skills, No.of projects, Duration etc.,

 **Key Analytical Insights**

-Relation between Skills, ratings and earnings per hourin USD
+Relation between Skills, ratings and earnings per hour in USD

-Client satisfication and No. of projects with duration
+Client satisfaction and No. of projects with duration

 Gender and count analysis